 Proxies received at any time before the Annual Meeting, and not revoked or superseded before being voted, will be voted at the Annual Meeting.
 If a Proxy indicates a specification, it will be in accordance with the specification.
-If no specification is indicated, the Proxy will be voted for approval of the election of the directors recommended by the Board of Directors; for approval, on an advisory basis, of the compensation of the Company's named executive officers; for approval of the amendment to the 2013 Stock Option Plan to authorize an additional 450,000 shares of Class A common stock to be available for issuance under the plan, of which up to 200,000 Class A common shares may be issued as up to 200,000 shares of Class C common stock; for ratification of the appointment of Eide Bailly LLP as the Company's independent registered public accountants for the fiscal year ending December 31, 2015; and, in the discretion of the persons named in the Proxy, to transact such other business that may properly come before the meeting or any adjournment or postponements of the meeting.
+If no specification is indicated, the Proxy will be voted for approval of the election of the directors recommended by the Board of Directors; for approval, on an advisory basis, of the compensation of the Company's named executive officers; for approval of the amendment to the Company's Articles of Incorporation to increase the authorized capital stock of the Company from 32,000,000 shares to 33,000,000 shares by increasing the number of authorized shares of Class C common stock from 2,000,000 shares to 3,000,000 shares; for ratification of the appointment of Eide Bailly LLP as the Company's independent registered public accountants for the fiscal year ending December 31, 2016; and, in the discretion of the persons named in the Proxy, to transact such other business that may properly come before the meeting or any adjournment or postponements of the meeting.
 You may also vote in person by ballot at the Annual Meeting.

 The Company's Articles of Incorporation provide that the Class A common stockholders and Class C common stockholders have different voting rights in the election of directors.
-The Class A common stockholders voting separately as a class will be entitled to vote for three of the nine directors to be elected (the nominees to be voted upon by the Class A common stockholders separately consist of Messrs.
-Scott M. Quist, J. Lynn Beckstead, Jr. and Gilbert A. Fuller).
+The Class A common stockholders voting separately as a class will be entitled to vote for three of the eight directors to be elected (the nominees to be voted upon by the Class A common stockholders separately consist of Messrs.
+Scott M. Quist, H. Craig Moody and Jason G. Overbaugh).

-The remaining six directors will be elected by the Class A and Class C common stockholders voting together (the nominees to be so voted upon consist of Messrs.
-Jason G. Overbaugh, S. Andrew Quist, John L. Cook, Robert G. Hunter, M.D., H. Craig Moody and Norman G. Wilbur).
-For the other business to be conducted at the Annual Meeting, the Class A and Class C common stockholders will vote together, with the Class A common shares having one vote per share and the Class C common stockholders having ten votes per share.
+The remaining five directors will be elected by the Class A and Class C common stockholders voting together (the nominees to be so voted upon consist of Messrs.
+John L. Cook, Gilbert A. Fuller, Robert G. Hunter, M.D., S. Andrew Quist and Norman G. Wilbur), with the Class A common stockholders having one vote per share and the Class C common stockholders having ten votes per share.
+For the other business to be conducted at the Annual Meeting, the Class A and Class C common stockholders will vote together with the Class A common stockholders having one vote per share and the Class C common stockholders having ten votes per share.
 The Class A common stockholders will receive a different form of Proxy than the Class C common stockholders.